 Ancient Greek herbal medicine is actually the foundation of our modern western medicine.
 The Ancient Greeks had amazing extensive knowledge of herbs and their healing properties.
-We have a lot to thank the Ancient Greeks for, and there was a certain gentleman from Classical Greek Hippocrates 460 - 370 BC who was a complete intellect when it came to herbs and medicine he was also known as the father of herbs.
+We have a lot to thank the Ancient Greeks for, and there was a scholar from Classical Greek called Hippocrates (460 - 370 BC) who was a complete intellect when it came to herbs and medicine he was also known as the father of herbs.

 We live in a world of consumerism and have been conditioned to look for the quick fix.
 Don't bother doing any meditation or spending time sitting under the oak tree, or taking a nap under the sky in the countryside or anything else that opens our heart and makes us feel whole - simply take these pills.
 Taking the pills may alleviate the symptoms but will not banish the root of the problem.

-Its no wonder Hippocrates was so keyed up with herb lore considering the herb friendly environment in greece, we can see it smell it and feel it for ourselves if we travel to any of the Greek Islands especially the Islands in the South of Greece, the fragrance in the air can never be forgotten, the rich fragrances of sage, oregano, rosemary, thyme and basil gives us lasting impressions.
-Forget the holy land if healing is what anyones looking for. take a trip to Karpathos, Symi, Rodos or Crete, take time away from the tourist areas and get to know the land.
+Its no wonder Hippocrates was so keyed up with herb lore considering the herb friendly environment in greece, we can see it smell it and feel it for ourselves if we travel to any of the Greek Islands especially the Islands in the South of Greece, the fragrance in the air will never be forgotten, the rich aromas of sage, oregano, rosemary, thyme and basil gives us lasting impressions.
+If healing is what one seeks, travel to Kos, Rodos or Crete, take time away from the tourist areas and get to know the land.
 Leave the well beaten paths and head for the hills.
 For any information on local sites and places in Greece worth checking please don't hesitate to contact me.

 MODERN AND ANCIENT USES OF HERBS

-There are two main types of sage that occur, in Europe, usual garden sage, and Greek mountain sage.
-The Greek variety has strong camphor or sometimes goat smelling over-tones.
-In Greece however many of these plants smell similar although just slightly different from each other, just as if each plant has its own individual character!.
+There are two distinct main types of sage that occur, in Europe, usual garden sage, and Greek mountain sage.
+The Greek variety has strong camphor or sometimes musky smelling over-tones.
+In Greece many of these plants smell just slightly different from each other, just as if each plant has its own individual character!.
 For thousands of years it's been burned in temples to purify and cleanse the space.
-The Greeks and Romans both documented that the smoke from this plant imparted wisdom and mental acuity, and at the least a long and healthy life! (no need for any of them expensive eastern incense sticks or imported American smudge bundles, simply pick and dry your own).
+The Greeks and Romans both documented that the smoke from this plant imparted wisdom and mental acuity, and at the least a long and healthy life! (no need for any of them expensive plastic wrapped eastern incense sticks or imported American smudge bundles, simply pick and dry your own).
 Makes a great all round healthy tea.

-Basil really enjoys being grown in pots.. making it a great herb for growing on the kitchen window ledge or on the balcony.
+Basil really enjoys being grown in pots, making it a great herb for growing on the kitchen window ledge or on the balcony.
 Please contact me if you need any basil seeds or young plants.

 Lemon balm is usually used in the healing of people with nervous disorders.
 A tea made with the leaves brings stability and calmness of the mind, making it a great tea of anyone studying.
 Lemon Balm leaves may also be scattered into the bath water to create a tranquil calming bath.
 It is said that the usage and respect of lemon balm opens one up to the divine love of the goddess, and is also brings much positive energy.
 Also great for musicians and students for focusing on their art or studies.

 Thyme tee can help with headaches and inflammatory pain, but it's best use is for relieving flu symptoms and colds, even some intestinal problems can be overcome by drinking a cup of thyme tee in the morning and evening.
-Some would also say that growing thyme in the garden, will encourage the garden spirits to be more lively.
+Its also said that growing thyme in the garden will encourage the garden spirits to be more lively.
 There is much spiritual energy to be found in the gardens where thyme thrives.

 Lavender has always been a herb associated with bringing calmness and serenity to the inner self, it reduces stress, banishes depression, purifies the air, gives an altogether good feeling all around.
-This herb grown below roses can guarantee parasite and pest free roses!.
-It is also possible to take the old dried lavender flowers, sprinkle them on the carpet or rug jump around on them a bit, leave them for 20 minutes letting them impart there scent, then vacuum them or shake the rug out.. the carpet or rug is left with a wonderful natural lavender aroma!
+This herb grown below roses can guarantee parasite and lice free roses!.
+It is also possible to take the old dried lavender flowers, sprinkle them on the carpet or rug jump around on them a bit, leave them for an hour letting them impart there aroma into the carpet, then vacuum them or shake the rug out, the carpet or rug is left with a wonderful natural lavender aroma!

 First circulated by earth-spirit.net April 2016.